Settings, Layers & Offline Maps

 Off the line — free riding

 With no route or track active, Auto POI searches around you, out to your Search Radius — biased ahead in your direction of travel while you're moving, or a full circle when you're stopped.
+A tight radius like 500 m naturally finds little in open country — that's what Extend if none found is for.

 There's no line to measure against, so there are no on / off-line dots — every hit is simply the nearest of its kind.